Pre-approval for your home loan (if you are moving up to another home)

 * Closing costs (your real estate agent can give you an idea of these costs)

-NOTE: usually with a short sale, there are no upfront out of pocket costs for the seller.
+NOTE: There are usually no upfront out of pocket costs for “upside down” homeowners.

 Estimate Your Costs to Buy a New Home

 When you apply for pre-approval of a new loan, your lender should disclose to you an idea of estimated costs to acquire a new home.

 * Down payment

 * Home inspections

 * Hazard insurance

 There should be some profit but here are some ideas to consider before estimating the final amount:

 * Make all repairs so that there will be no reason for a potential buyer to submit a lower offer.
 This does not mean cosmetic repairs are required, but real repairs such as a broken heater, etc.

 * If your home is not yet paid off, be sure to deduct your mortgage payoff amount.